 A leaning hive, no matter how subtle, is one of the more common reasons.
 Gravity plays a big role in how comb is drawn.
-Get your level out and check your hive to make sure it is absolutely plumb, across all three dimensions.
+Get your level out and check your hive to make sure it is absolutely even, across all three dimensions.

-Another reason is "just because".
-Sometimes you do absolutely everything right, set up the most beautifully-crafted hive and have it as level as the surface of a lake.
+Another reason is “just because”.
+Sometimes you do absolutely everything right, set up the most beautifully crafted hive and have it as level as the surface of a lake.
 But if bees want to build comb off at a strange angle for no apparent reason, they will do just that.

 Cross comb is no problem for the bees!
 They do this in nature and retain bee space.

-The issue arises when we humans approach the hive, pull off the top and start extracting frames one-by-one to have a look!
+The issue arises when we humans approach the hive, pull off the top, and start extracting frames one by one to have a look!
 Cross comb is a problem only because we choose to regularly inspect frames.
-When we do that we run the risk of any cross comb causing significant damage between joined frames, with chunks of comb, complete with honey or pollen or brood, falling off.
+When we do that, we run the risk of any cross comb causing significant damage between joined frames, with chunks of comb, complete with honey or pollen or brood, falling off.

 Until the time that we took out that frame, the bees were living their lives quite happily.

 It is, of course, a reality that we carry out our inspections.
-Even if we do them infrequently and with caution, there's always the chance of damage.
+Even if we do them infrequently and with caution, there’s always the chance of damage.
 So avoiding and fixing cross comb becomes an important task for the beekeeper.
-Fixing cross comb is a clean up task that helps limit the damage when we disturb our bees.
+Fixing cross comb is a cleanup task that helps limit the damage when we disturb our bees.

 One of the great debates in beekeeping is over the use of foundation.
-In a previous lesson we looked at the pros and cons of foundationless beekeeping.
+In a previous lesson, we looked at the pros and cons of foundationless beekeeping.
 When bees are left to their own path with foundationless frames, they will generally do a fine job.
 But small factors can impact the direction of the comb they build.
 Foundationless beekeeping provides a more free-form environment for the bees.

-Warre and Top Bar beehives are foundationless by design and so this issue exists for these types of hive.
-But is is also not uncommon for beekeepers with Langstroth beehives to use foundationless frames.
+Warre and Top Bar beehives are foundationless by design and so this issue exists for these types of hives.
+But it is also not uncommon for beekeepers with Langstroth beehives to use foundationless frames.
 For the new beekeeper, drawn in by the wave of natural beekeeping advocates, foundationless frames are attractive.
 However, they can create a challenge for the beekeeper, in short order, at the precise time the beekeeper is learning some important lessons.

 Some beekeepers strike a middle ground.
 They propose alternating frames with foundation with foundationless frames.
 This approach allows the foundation to act as a guide for the bees, down to the floor of the box.
-This can encourage the creation of straight comb.
+This can encourage the creation of a straight comb.

-The use of foundation, though, doesn't entirely solve the problem.
-Beekeepers who forego the benefits of foundationless frames, may still find cross comb in their hives, even though the frames have given the bees a pretty big hint!
-In all cases the beekeeper should inspect for cross comb as a matter of course during inspections.
+The use of foundation, though, doesn’t entirely solve the problem.
+Beekeepers who forego the benefits of foundationless frames may still find cross comb in their hives, even though the frames have given the bees a pretty big hint!
+In all cases, the beekeeper should inspect for cross comb as a matter of course during inspections.

 Have you heard us say that prevention is better than cure a few times?
 Well, the same applies to cross comb.
 Out-of-control cross comb is a nightmare to resolve and you run the real risk of significantly damaging the comb.
 It’s far better to address issues as they come up.

 In the first few weeks after setting up a hive, stay on guard for cross comb.
-As the summer gets into full swing there's a big build up of brood, foraging hits a peak and space requirements in the hive grow rapidly.
+As the summer gets into full swing there’s a big build up of brood, foraging hits a peak, and space requirements in the hive grow rapidly.
 In short, lots of comb is being created.

-If you avoid cross comb for that period then there's a good chance you've nailed it, in terms of the hive been well set and level.
-But if you have not got it quite right - and it won't always be clear to the eye - then cross comb will start to form reasonably soon.
+If you avoid cross comb for that period then there’s a good chance you’ve nailed it, in terms of the hive being well set and level.
+But if you have not got it quite right – and it won’t always be clear to the eye – then cross comb will start to form reasonably soon.
 Deal with it before it gets out of hand.
 At this period of rapid growth, check for signs of cross comb frequently and nip it in the bud.